-- Weekly meetings with Professor Nancy Powers to review progress on projects and contribute as a student advisory panel on CSAD planning
+- Weekly meeting with Professor Powers to review progress on projects and contribute as a student advisory panel on CSAD planning.

-CSAD accomplishes its work with a staff of three: Professor David Rowe, the director of CSAD; Assistant Professor Nancy Powers, assistant director; and Andrea Lechleitner, administrative assistant.
-Professor Powers oversees the Associates Program and works most closely with the students, but associates may be called upon to assist any member of CSAD staff.
+CSAD accomplishes its work with a staff of three: Professor Joseph Klesner, the director of CSAD; Assistant Professor Nancy Powers, the associate director of CSAD; and Perla Lara, administrative assistant.
+Professor Powers oversees the Associates Program, but associates may be called upon to assist any member of CSAD’s staff.

-We seek a team of many political viewpoints and campus affiliations to serve as CSAD student advisors and ambassadors and to help CSAD carry out its mission.
+We seek a team of many political viewpoints, life experiences, and campus affiliations to serve as CSAD’s student advisors and ambassadors and to help CSAD carry out its mission.
 Students with sophomore standing or higher, of any major, are welcome and encouraged to apply.
-Past applicants are encouraged to re-apply.
+Past applicants (whether accepted or not) are encouraged to apply.

 Well-qualified applicants will have a 3.5 cumulative GPA or higher; excellent communication and research skills; curiosity; an open mind; an energetic work ethic, a demonstrated interest in public affairs (broadly defined), and a strong commitment to liberal democratic principles (i.e., free speech; civil and political rights; fair and free elections; rule of law).

-As well, we seek associates who have the highest standards of personal responsibility and integrity and who enjoy working on a team.
+As well, we seek Associates who have the highest standards of personal responsibility and integrity and who enjoy working on a team.
 Associates should be realistic about their academic course load, employment, and extracurricular activities.
 Work hours vary during the semester.
 Associates have some flexibility in accepting assignments based on their interests and available time, but applicants should be available to work at least 5 hours weekly.

 Application and Selection Process

 You must apply through the Handshake system.
 The 2022 deadline is August 12.
-CSAD’s director, assistant director and administrative assistant will review applications upon submission, check with references as needed and then select semi-finalists whom they will interview (for about 15 minutes, via Google Meet).
-We hope to conclude the process by mid-September.
+CSAD’s director, associate director and administrative assistant will review applications upon submission, contact your references as needed, and then select semi-finalists for interviews.
+We hope to complete the hiring process before the end of August.